Florida Greenlights Email Lease Notices

 Common Pitfalls We Avoid

-• Using the wrong address.
-We send only to the emails listed on the addendum and monitor bounces.
+• Using the wrong address — APS only sends to the emails listed on the addendum and monitors bounces.

 Sources